AxelTerizaki/toyunda2ass/README.md

 It produces an ASS file on stdout.

+You can also provide a txt file instead of frm+lyr.
+In this case splitTime() is called.
+Of course the FPS number becomes the second parameter.

 FPS is optional.
 If not provided it'll strip the `.frm` on the first file and try to find a matching `.avi` file.

 You need to have `ffmpeg` installed in your PATH so Toyunda2ASS can read fps info from a video file